csvuniq installed/working (check ~/bin/csvuniq -h)?In which our flying, speaking beasts assemble and become legion

 There is lots of explanation in the book, so you can learn more there.
 But to get a brief sense:

-offer the following advantages over shell scripts:How would we add the alignment and tree building we did in the last two sessions to our build.sh
+parallel: More robust version of xargs, with better control over parallelizationScons and make offer the following advantages over shell scripts:How would we add the alignment and tree building we did in the last two sessions to our build.sh script?

 Make the top of our script look like: